Software development topics I've changed my mind on after 6 years in the industry

 - Trading purity in exchange for practicality is usually a good call

-- Adding more technology is rarely a good call
+- Adding more technology in response to a minor problem is rarely a good call.

-- After performing over 100 interviews: interviewing is thoroughly broken.
+- After performing over 100 interviews, I can say that interviewing is thoroughly broken.
 I also have no idea how to actually make it better.